Building and Planning Frequently Asked Questions

 If your bin is broken, call Public Works to schedule a repair.
 Unfortunately, lost or stolen bins are not replaced by the Town.
 If you still wish to continue recycling, you would have to purchase another one.

-Hazard waste items like tires, railroad ties, roofing shingles, motor oil, paint etc. can be disposed at one of the Lake Michigan Districts Household Waste Collection sites.
+Hazard waste items like tires, railroad ties, roofing shingles, motor oil, paint etc. can be disposed at one of the Lake County Solid Waste Management District.
 Call for a schedule (219) 853-2420.

-Spring leaf collection begins in April and fall collection is October through the first week of December.
+Spring leaf collection begins in April and fall collection is October through the end of November.
 Exact dates for these collections will be posted in the spring flyer that will be mailed to every home.

 No, residents with curbs are asked to place leaves along the edge of the curb, but not in the curb.
 Residents whose street have no curbs are asked to place their leaves on the grass parkway directly behind the curb, please avoid putting them behind mailboxes or around street signs Leaves should be loose.
 Leaves that are bagged or in containers will not get picked up.

 In April, there will be 2 designated weeks for branch collection.
-Thereafter, branches will be collected the third week of the month beginning in May, ending in September.
+Thereafter, branches will be collected beginning in May and ending in September.
 In October, there will be 2 designated weeks ending collection for the year.
 Exact dates for these collections will be posted in the spring flyer that will be mailed to every home.

 Branches must be at least 48 inches in length.
 Anything shorter should be cut up and deposited in a bag or open container for the Town's regular trash collection.
 Branches can be up to 10" in diameter.
 Do not bundle or place in bags.